-Here are six things to do to help you maintain a positive perspective during these times:
+Here are five things to do to help you maintain a positive perspective during these times:

 Not only is exercise good for your body, it can improve your mental health as well.
 Exercise reduces stress and can provide you with more energy for the rest of your day.
 Live in an apartment?
 No problem!
 Try silent exercise choices such as yoga or Pilates to keep fit while respecting your neighbors!

 We’ve all been there.
 We hear one of our friends recommend a show on Netflix and promise we’ll check it out sometime…but we don’t…ever.
 Well, now is the time to finally start that TV show you’ve been meaning to watch forever.
 Don’t know where to start?
 Some popular classic Netflix shows include The Office, Stranger Things, and Breaking Bad.
 Don’t limit yourself to Netflix either!
 You can start a new drama or movie as well!